- Accidentally-Correct Writing:

 - The New York City skyline background is missing the Twin Towers.
 This was due to technical limitations, but the explanation the developers gave is that they were destroyed in a terrorist attack some time in the game's past.
-This may have been an educated guess on their part, as the World Trade Center had been the target of a terrorist bombing back in 1993, but not nearly on a large enough scale to actually topple any of the buildings.
-As well, terrorism is a large part of the game's plot, so that explanation fits within the mythology, too.
+This may have been an educated guess on their part, as the World Trade Center had previously been the subject of a terrorist bombing in 1993 intended to topple the Twin Towers, but the attack ultimately wasn't large enough to work.
+Nevertheless, after 9/11, the developers themselves commented on how eerily prescient this part of the game's lore was.

 - In the mission where you save someone from a gas station, you can see the prices.
-At the time it may have represented something far off, as gas prices were on average about $1.20 and the game depicted gas prices at $3.58, for regular.
-Cue 10-12 years later after the game's release and that's exactly where those gas prices are.
+At the time it may have represented something far off, as gas prices were on average about $1.20 and the game depicted gas prices at $3.58, for regular in 2030.note Cue 10-12 years later after the game's release and that's exactly where those gas prices are.

 - The in-game subplot revolving around the world's failed attempts to handle a deadly plague-like disease that has gotten rapidly out-of-control feels eerie in light of the outbreak of Ebola in 2014.
 The Ebola outbreak was declared by the World Health Organization to have been contained in January 2016... but then came the Zika virus outbreak in that same year...
 And then 2020 came along and Covid-19 happened.

 - Not only that, but mentions are made of a series of escalating pandemics in the 2030s.
 While the timeline is a few decades early, and they haven't killed anywhere near as many as in the game's timeline, it's hard to not see some of Deus Ex's 30s in our 00s/10s; SARS in 2002-04, H1N1 in 2009, Ebola in 2013-2016 (and intermittently thereon), Zika in 2015-16, and the ongoing fight against COVID-19 and its variants...